glenimp617/DesktopXR/README.md

   <img src="images/desktopxr-banner.png" width="1200">
 </p>

+# Upcoming v1.8.1

+## DesktopXR
+- Multi-monitor switching is no longer gated behind **Select Overlay**
+- Single overlays can now be repositioned without first pressing **Select Overlay**
+- Improved FocusCore logging in `DesktopXR.log` to aid troubleshooting

+## Configurator
+- Added support for HOTAS toggle switches
+- GUI tiles can now be used with DesktopXR even when no input is bound
+- Improved logging in `DesktopXR-Configurator.log` to include device names

 # DesktopXR

 DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11 or DirectX 12.